coursekata/docker-stacks/README.md

 [base-r-notebook](https://ghcr.io/coursekata/base-r-notebook) [essentials-notebook](https://ghcr.io/coursekata/essentials-notebook) [r-notebook](https://ghcr.io/coursekata/r-notebook) [datascience-notebook](https://ghcr.io/coursekata/datascience-notebook) [datascience-core](https://ghcr.io/coursekata/datascience-core) [exercises-notebook](https://ghcr.io/coursekata/exercises-notebook)

-This is a collection of Docker images published for different purposes..
-Read the [Contents](#contents) section for a description of what is in each image.
-Additionally, each of the images has a tag indicating something about how the image was built.
-Read the [Tagging](#tagging) section to get an idea of how the images are built and what the tags mean.

-You will eventually need a link structured as [Contents](#contents):[Tag](#tagging).

-For example, in this link `coursekata/essentials-notebook:latest`, the `essentials-notebook` is an example of [Contents](#contents) and `latest` is an example of a [Tag](#tagging).
+This repository publishes six Docker images for CourseKata notebooks and related services.
+[Contents](#contents) describes what each image contains; [Tagging](#tagging) describes the stability guarantees attached to its tags.

+Pull an image as `ghcr.io/coursekata/<image>:<tag>`.
+For example, `ghcr.io/coursekata/essentials-notebook:latest` selects the essentials image and its latest promoted release.

 ## Contents

 There are six images published from this repository.
-Four form a ladder — each contains everything in the one before it, package for package, though they are not literally built on top of one another (one `Dockerfile`, one build per image).
+Four form a ladder: each contains everything in the one before it, package for package, though they are not literally built on top of one another (one `Dockerfile`, one build per image).
 Two more exist for specific consumers and sit outside the ladder.
-Both ARM64- and AMD64-compatible images are built for each of these.
-Both ARM64- and AMD64-compatible images are built for each of these.
+Every image supports AMD64 and ARM64.

 - [base-r-notebook](https://ghcr.io/coursekata/base-r-notebook): an image with Python and R installed, and that's it.
 R is configured to be the default notebook, but both R and Python notebooks are supported.
 This is a good image to use if you are building your own image from scratch.
 - [essentials-notebook](https://ghcr.io/coursekata/essentials-notebook): an image with all of the R packages used in CourseKata books and CourseKata's curated Jupyter Notebooks.
 If you are coming from the CourseKata book this is a great starting place: you will be able to do everything you did in the books and more!